MongoliaOfficial Name: Mongolia

-If you plan to arrive or depart Mongolia overland through China or Russia, you should be aware of Chinese and Russian visa regulations and obtain appropriate visas before beginning your trip.
-If you need a visa for Russia, you should obtain it outside of Mongolia, as it is difficult to obtain Russian visas at the Russian Embassy in Ulaanbaatar.
+If you plan travel overland to China or Russia, you should carefully research Chinese and Russian travel restrictions – and obtain appropriate visas before coming to Mongolia.
+It has become increasingly difficult to obtain visas at the Chinese or Russian embassies in Ulaanbaatar.

 Safety and Security